xidoWeb/gitTest/README.md

 # my remote git test
-> git test and remote and add fild
+> git test and remote and add file

+## git test ok and more git push and branch test